One Trick to Solve All N-Sum Problems

 .

-To note, for the problems discussed in this article, the C++ code is more concise and easier to understand.
-Therefore, the code provided here is in C++, and you can translate it into your preferred language.
+Note that for the questions discussed in this article, C++ code tends to be more concise and understandable, so all examples provided here will be in C++.
+You can translate them into your preferred language.

 Let's start with a twoSum problem: